web-infra-dev/midscene-example/README.md

 - [Automate with Scripts in YAML](./yaml-scripts-demo/): Automate with scripts in YAML.
 This is the easiest way to integrate Midscene with your existing project.
 - [Integrate with Playwright](./playwright-demo/): Integrate Midscene with Playwright, including ai action, query ,cache, and report.
 - [Integrate with Puppeteer](./puppeteer-demo/): Integrate Midscene with Puppeteer, including ai action, query, cache, and report.
+- [Integrate with Puppeteer and Vitest](./puppeteer-with-vitest-demo/): Integrate Midscene with Puppeteer and Vitest.
+This is an alternative way to do test without Playwright.

 ## Connectivity Test